kauffecup/kauffecup.github.io/posts/_posts/2015-10-02-why-all-developer-conferences-should-be-held-in-a-cinema.markdown

 layout: post
 title: "Why All Developer Conferences Should Be Held in a Cinema"
 tags: [conferences]
+description: >
+  The best AV in town, comfy stadium seating, and popcorn.
+Need I say more?
 ---

 This week I was at [code.talks](https://www.codetalks.de/) in Hamburg, and let